pjakiela/ECON460/data1.md

 Your last piece of analysis will be a linear regression of one of your variables on the other.
 You should present your regression results in a self-contained table.
 It is acceptable to show a single regression, but you may want to consider a few different specifications.

+Additional guidance on making a regression table is available [here](https://pjakiela.github.io/stata/regression-table.html).

 ## Presenting Your Results

 Your final product for this assignment should be a 3 to 5 page pdf containing your tables and figures and a short write-up of your analysis.
+Your write-up must be written in your own words, and must adhere to the guidance on the syllabus regarding the Honor Code.
 You will also submit a Stata do file or an R script that generates your results.
 You can produce your write-up using word, latex, or rmarkdown - as long as the end result is a pdf including your tables and figures plus your discussion of your work.